sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 MaBoSS is a C++ software (ref 5 and 6) for simulating continuous/discrete time Markov processes, defined on the state transition graph describing the dynamics of a Boolean network and can output probabilities of activation for each state of the model.
 This allows quantification of genetic perturbation and epistatic studies: simulation results do not shift from one stable state to another but rather 40% of the simulations shift from one stable state to another.

-In order to have these software running, we need its source code that can be downloaded from [webpage](http://maboss.curie.fr/) and compile it on a UNIX machine.
+In order to have these software running, we need its source code that can be downloaded from [webpage](http://maboss.curie.fr/) (also available from the tutorial `/lib` folder) and compile it on a UNIX machine.
 MaBoSS requires the packages flex and bison.

 There are several options to use MaBoSS, you can download the software, install the executable of MaBoSS in the folder containing your model files and run it from the same folder.
-For that, we

-You can also choose to use MaBoSS environment.
+For your convenience, you can also choose to use MaBoSS environment.
 For that, you need to follow the instructions on the *Installation* page of MaBoSS for a better use of MaBoSS environment.

-In a terminal, go to the MaBoSS environment folder.
+In a terminal, go to the MaBoSS environment folder (in `/lib` folder of the pipeline if you have installed it there).
 Type:

 	source MaBoSS.env